EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 ![Project Structure Diagram](Images/Solution.png)
 <a name="OutlookInspiredModule"></a>
-- **OutlookInspired.Module** - A platform-agnostic module on which all other projects rely.
+- **OutlookInspired.Module** - A platform-agnostic module required by all other projects.
 - **OutlookInspired.Blazor.Server** - A Blazor port of the original _OutlookInspired_ demo.
 - **OutlookInspired.Win** - A WinForms port of the original _OutlookInspired_ demo.